Metrilo/custom-integration/README.md

 Replace `<YOUR_PROJECT_TOKEN>` with the API token from within the `Settings -> Installation` page in your Metrilo project.

-:warning: Make sure to remove the `<` and `>` symbols.
+:information_source: Make sure to remove the `<` and `>` symbols.
 So, for instance, if your token was `1234asdf`, you would need to put in this snippet:
 ```
 <script type="text/javascript" src="https://trk.mtrl.me/tracking.js?token=1234asdf"></script>
 ```

 When you have successfully loaded the tracking library, you will have access to a `window.metrilo` object on your page.

-:warning: **You should add the script tag on every page that you want to track!**
+:information_source: **You should add the script tag on every page that you want to track!**

 ### Tracking events